ponylang/ponylang-website/content/blog/last-week-in-pony-111322.md

 ### Pony Development Sync

 There was no Pony Development Sync this week.
 Joe was the only person in attendance and called it off.
-We'd love to see more folks interested in learning more about the development of Pony, please, join us.
+We'd love to see more folks interested in learning more about the development of Pony.
+Please, join us!
 See below for information on how to attend.

 If you are interested in attending a Pony Development Sync, please do!
 We have it on Zoom specifically because Zoom is the friendliest platform that allows folks without an explicit invitation to join.
 Every week, [a development sync reminder](https://ponylang.zulipchat.com/#narrow/stream/189932-announce/topic/Sync.20Reminder) with full information about the sync is posted to the [announce stream](https://ponylang.zulipchat.com/#narrow/stream/189932-announce) on the Ponylang Zulip.
 You can stay up-to-date with the sync schedule by subscribing to the [sync calendar](https://calendar.google.com/calendar/ical/59jcru6f50mrpqbm7em4iclnkk%40group.calendar.google.com/public/basic.ics).
 We do our best to keep the calendar correctly updated.